B.Com (Hons), LL.B (First Class Hons), University of Otago

 Sarah presents guest lectures for the University of Otago’s Advanced Company Law and Banking Law classes.
 She has presented seminars for the New Zealand Law Society and written for numerous legal publications on consumer finance issues.

-Sarah is a Trustee of the Otago Youth Wellness Trust and the Digital Community Trust, and is Chair of the organising committee for the Cancer Society Ball and on the Committee of the Dunedin Hospital Early Childhood Centre.
+Sarah is a Trustee of the Otago Youth Wellness Trust and the Digital Community Trust, and is Chair of the organising committee for the Cancer Society Ball.
 She is a member of the Institute of Directors and the Banking and Financial Services Law Association.